MaksymY11/VibeBuddy-AI/model_card.md

 ## 3. How the Model Works

-The system uses a 5-step agentic pipeline:
+The system uses an 8-step agentic pipeline (see [architecture diagram](assets/architecture.png)).
+The core reasoning steps:

 1. **Elicit:** A conversational LLM (Claude Haiku) asks the user about their mood and extracts structured preferences — 8 numeric features (energy, valence, danceability, acousticness, instrumentalness, liveness, speechiness, tempo) plus a mood label and an optional genre hint — via tool use.
 If the LLM fails to extract after 3 user turns, extraction is forced via a synthetic follow-up.
 2. **Retrieve:** The extracted preferences become an 8-dimensional vector.
 If a genre hint is present, ChromaDB first retrieves songs filtered by that genre, then backfills with unfiltered results if needed.
 Without a genre hint, retrieval is purely similarity-based across all 114 genres.